 IRS Free File is exactly what the name says

-The IRS says 70 percent of U.S. taxpayers qualify for its Free File service, which allows you to have your taxes completed at no cost.
+The IRS says 70% of U.S. taxpayers qualify for its Free File service, which helps you complete and file your taxes at no cost.
 (Or as the tax agency's website puts it, "for less than a penny.")

 Note that while Free File is free, there can be related charges, such as a credit card fee if you use plastic to pay any taxes you owe, or a charge to file your state taxes with the same commercial tax-prep service.

 Using Free File software

 If your income qualifies you for Free File software, go to IRS.gov/freefile.
 Choose the option best for you, and you'll be directed to click through to the company's website.
 (You might save a step and go directly to the site of a provider, like H&R Block.)

 You'll need to have a copy of your last tax return handy, along with your W-2 and any other documentation of your income and deductions.

 Never used tax software before?
 It's incredibly easy and goes step-by-step through your return by asking a series of questions to fill in all of the blanks.
 At the end of the process, you file your return eletronically.

 The IRS says you save time and will get your refund faster, particularly if you opt to have the money direct-deposited into your bank account.

 The Free File version available to higher earners requires you to keep things somewhat lower-tech and fill in a tax return manually, on your computer screen.
 You'll also need to know which additional forms and schedules to file with your 1040.